Sachaa-Thanasius/defer-imports/README.rst

 -   ``python -m benchmark.bench_samples`` (run with ``--help`` to see more information)

     -   To prevent bytecode caching from impacting the benchmark, run with `python -B <https://docs.python.org/3/using/cmdline.html#cmdoption-B>`_, which will set ``sys.dont_write_bytecode`` to ``True``.
-    -   PyPy is excluded from the benchmark since it takes time to ramp up.
+    -   PyPy is excluded since it takes time to ramp up.
-    -   This benchmark excludes the cost of registering ``deferred``'s import hook since that has a one-time startup cost that will hopefully be reduced in time.
+    -   The cost of registering ``deferred``'s import hook is excluded since that is a one-time startup cost that will hopefully be reduced in time.
     -   Results after one run: (Run once with ``__pycache__`` folders removed and ``sys.dont_write_bytecode=True``):

         ==============  =======  ==========  ===================